 To examine the potential of moisture information to improve SWBTD dust detection performance, we enlisted the self-contained multi-sensor observing system of VIIRS, CrIS and ATMS (the latter two sensors providing the NUCAPS retrievals) on Suomi-NPP.
-First, NUCAPS surface-to-500mb IWV data (shown in Fig. 9) were remapped to the VIIRS domain (Fig. 4) via a bi-linear interpolation.
+First, NUCAPS surface-to-500 hPa IWV data (shown in Fig. 9) were remapped to the VIIRS domain (Fig. 4) via a bi-linear interpolation.
 To provide a first-order index for modulating the SWBTD thresholds, these IWV data were then normalized between low and high bounds of 25 and 45 mm (i.e., set to 0.0 below 25 mm, 1.0 above 45 mm, and ranging linearly in between), respectively.
-Based on the simulated dynamic range of SWBTD for moderate to optically thick dust in the lower atmosphere (e.g., Fig. 11; AOD=1.183, 0-2 km), we selected an additive shift factor of magnitude 7 kelvins.
+Based on the simulated dynamic range of SWBTD for moderate to optically thick dust residing in the lower atmosphere (e.g., Fig. 11; AOD=1.183, 0-2 km) as observed by CALIOP and CATS (Figs. 6-7) for this case, we selected an additive shift factor of magnitude 7 Kelvin.
 This magnitude was multiplied with the IWV normalized term such that zero shift to the SWBTD threshold was applied to the low-bound range of IWV, a maximum positive shift of 7 to the high-bound IWV, and variable shift magnitudes varying linearly for 0 to 7 in between.

 The shift factor was introduced to a modified version of the DEBRA algorithm as a first-order correction to the SWBTD dust signal dampening effect of IWV—applied on a per-pixel basis (i.e., spatially resolved) to both the cloud mask restoral and the SWBTD dust detection tests.
 The results of this procedure, applied to the Suomi-NPP 0921 UTC observations of the 4 August 2016 case, are shown in Figure 14.
-Fig. 14a is a reproduction of the original DEBRA dust enhancement (Fig. 4a), Fig. 14b shows the remapped NUCAPS surface-to-500mb IWV (Fig. 9a), and Fig. 14c is the modified DEBRA result.
+Fig. 14a is a reproduction of the original DEBRA dust enhancement (Fig. 4a), Fig. 14b shows the remapped NUCAPS surface-to-500 hPa IWV (Fig. 9a), and Fig. 14c is the modified DEBRA result.